azat-io/eslint-plugin-perfectionist/docs/rules/sort-map-elements.md

 ## 📖 Rule Details

-Enforce sorted elements within a JavaScript `Map` object.
+Enforce sorted elements within JavaScript `Map` object.

 Sorting Map elements provides a clear and predictable structure to the codebase, making it easier for developers to locate and understand the key-value pairs defined within a Map.